AmarisAI/incubator-superset/docs/installation.rst

         host='localhost', port=6379, key_prefix='superset_results')

-Note that it's important that all the worker nodes and web servers in the Superset cluster share a common metadata database.
+Note that it's important that all the worker nodes and web servers in the Amarisset cluster share a common metadata database.
 This means that SQLite will not work in this context since it has limited support for concurrency and typically lives on the local file system.